JFortun/decathlon-test/README.md

 We often encounter hard times refactoring and upgrading our libraries.
-Most of the time it goes smoothly and upgrading is straightforward: adding few flags, removing others, refactoring methods are always pretty easy and impactless tasks (with a well tested code base).
+Most of the time it goes smoothly and upgrading is straightforward: adding few flags, removing others, refactoring methods are always pretty easy and impact less tasks (with a well tested code base).
-But when it comes to changing paradigm, refactoring domains, changing entity relationships,... it is where things becomes messy:
+But when it comes to changing paradigm, refactoring domains, changing entity relationships,... it is where things become messy:

 - you will most likely duplicate code to satisfy your legacy clients
 - you will have to create new transformers (domain to DTO) or change your DTOs